jane0819tw/thaiskr/README.md

 # THAISKR
 [web link](https://jane0819tw.github.io/thaiskr/)

-a project that is about my website.
+a project that is about my website, use the frontend skills to make this website.
 ## how to use
 this website contains these functions pages: